pkegg/PortMaster/ports.md

 Title="Spelunky ."
 Desc="Spelunky Classic HD.
 A modified version of Derek Yu's game Spelunky Classic.
 Based on the source code published in Humble Weekly Bundle: Play and Create with GameMaker (not original 1.1 release)." porter="Christian_Haitian" locat="Spelunky.zip"

 Title="Super_Mario_War ."
-Desc="Super Mario War is a fan-made multiplayer Super Mario Bros. style deathmatch game in which players try to beat one another in a variety of gameplay modes.
+Desc="TEST: Super Mario War is a fan-made multiplayer Super Mario Bros. style deathmatch game in which players try to beat one another in a variety of gameplay modes.
 Great fun even in single player mode." porter="Christian_Haitian" locat="Super%20Mario%20War.zip"

 Title="SuperTux ."
 Desc="SuperTux is a jump'n'run game with strong inspiration from the Super Mario Bros. games for the various Nintendo platforms.  !!!Warning!!!
 This is a 169MB package and will take a while to download and install.
 It will also be downloaded from a server in China due to Github file size restrictions." porter="Christian_Haitian" locat="SuperTux.zip"